whiffee/Jupyter_caveman/readme.md

 __Install the Python Framework__

 Right click the unzipped directory and open it in a terminal.
 You can type _ls_ to view the directory contents.
 Then run the installation command.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/install_requirements.png" width=70% height=70%/>

 __Make a Freeze List__

-You can do a sanity check on the freeze list.
+After the installations are complete, you can do a sanity check on the freeze list.
 Notice that there are no lines in the list for Jupyterlab or Jupyterlab_server.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/pip-freeze.png" width=30% height=30%/>